HimJoe/mit-risk-crosswalk/README.md

 ## Acknowledgments

-- MIT Technology Review for the Risk Repository categorization
+- MIT Future Tech Lab
 - The Center for Cybersecurity Policy and Law for their crosswalk methodology
 - All the organizations that have developed and published AI governance frameworks